-If the student is located through these attempts, a determination will be made regarding his or her health and well-being.
-If necessary, a referral to the Counseling Center, Health Services and other appropriate offices may be made at that time.
-The Dean of Students or Student Affairs designee or Mercer Police will also encourage the student to contact the community member who initiated the search or follow up with that person directly.
+If the student is located through these attempts, a determination will be made regarding their health and well-being.
+If necessary, a referral to Counseling & Psychological Services, Health Services, and other appropriate offices may be made at that time.
+The Associate Dean of Students, Student Affairs designee, or Mercer Police will also encourage the student to contact the community member who initiated the search or follow up with that person directly.